-Attorney Search Engine Optimization (SEO) is the process of getting traffic from the free organic search results on search engines.
+Attorney Search Engine Optimization (SEO) is the process of getting traffic from the free organic search results on search engines for keywords import to lawyers and law firms.
 It involves strategies and tactics to increase the rankings of a law firm’s website on search engines such as Google, Bing, Yahoo, Baidu, Yandex, and DuckDuckGo.

 There are a few primary ways people pick a lawyer to contact when they have a legal issue: